jisc-services/Public-Documentation/PublicationsRouter/api/v3/Retrieve.md

 See the [Outgoing Notification](./OutgoingNotification.md#outgoing-notification) data model for more info.

 Some notifications may contain one or more **links** elements.
 This means that there is binary content associated with the notification available for download.
-The link will be packaged binary content held by PubRouter on behalf of the publisher.
+The link will either be pointing at packaged binary content held by PubRouter on behalf of the publisher, or a link pointing at an external resource (likely the full text).

 You can issue a GET request on the URL contained within a link element to receive the content.

-Links will look like the following and give you the URL and tell you which type of packaging has been used to package up the binary:
+Links will look like one of the following:

     "links" : [
         {